Skip to content

 Authorization: {{ @auth = `${env}-auth-token` }}

 The special request method ANY matches all request methods, and the special value // matches any URL.
-(A “mixin” is mixed-in only if it is “compatible” with the request.)
+(A “mixin” is mixed-in only if it is “compatible” with the request.
+So this mixin can apply to any service call.)

 This adds an authorization header to all requests.

 Let’s try it out in stage and confirm all our endpoints are working and have authorization applied… (The @ in @auth marks it a secret.
-You can see the value using the lock button in this exercise.).
+You can unlock the secret for viewing by tapping the lock button in this exercise.).

 Loading Pardon Playground...